MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 To create a receive queue from [*EVT_NET_ADAPTER_CREATE_RXQUEUE*](evt-net-adapter-create-rxqueue.md), use the same pattern.

 Because the NETRXQUEUE and NETTXQUEUE objects are parented to the NETADAPTER, WDF automatically deletes the queues when the adapter is deleted.
-Also, unlike in NDIS 6.x, the client does not need to handle start and pause semantics.
+Also, the client does not need to handle start and pause semantics (unlike in NDIS 6.x where the miniport does need to handle them).

 When creating transmit and receive queues, the client provides pointers to the following callbacks: